 The process of applying for graduation is separate from participation in the commencement ceremony.
 Eligible graduates will receive information explaining how to participate in the virtual commencement ceremony on Friday, May 7, 2021.
 For more information on commencement and the graduate celebration, please visit: https://www.niagaracc.suny.edu/commencement/

-Students must satisfactorily fulfill college and graduation requirements specified for the major in which they are matriculated, including any required foundation courses.
+Candidates must satisfactorily fulfill college and graduation requirements specified for the major in which they are matriculated, including any required foundation courses.
 Students are also required to attain a minimum degree grade-point average of 2.0 in the major from which they are graduating, as well as a minimum overall grade-point average of 2.0.
 The student must have also met all financial obligations assessed by the College.
 In the case of students having an outstanding financial obligation, the awarding of a degree/certificate will not be withheld, but the financial obligation must be resolved prior to the release of an official transcript or degree/certificate.
 If students plan to receive two associate’s degrees from NCCC, they must successfully complete the degree requirements for each degree AND complete a minimum of 15 credit hours beyond the requirements of the first degree.
 NOTE: Some majors have an additional cumulative GPA requirement.

 Academic honors are based on the following curriculum GPA: